johnnietse/pdf-chatbot/README.md

 ```

 5. Since the project includes a requirements.txt, use "pip install -r requirements.txt" in addition to running the above command.

+6. Add your OpenAI API key
+- Get a key from OpenAI.
+- In worker.py, add your actual key into the quotations -> `api_key = " "`.

 ## Frontend Overview